merlijnkersten/timeslices/README.md

 ## Appendix: Consumer load profile extension

-The first application of the new timeslices was to add increased temporary resolution
+The first application of the new timeslices was to add increased temporary resolution for commercial and residential `COM_FR` processes.
+This was done using consumer load profiles from  OTE-ČR.
 The consumer load profile data is divided into the following categories:

 | Category | Type        | Description (translated)                                                 |
 | -------- | ----------- | ------------------------------------------------------------------------ |